 The small boutique venues, usually all-volunteer, offer the best splits, either a guarantee with a bonus on top after you go over a certain number, or a good percentage of the gate, say 75%.
 That way, it’s pretty easy to see your worth: if you sell $800 worth of tickets, you’re worth 75% of that, at least that night.

 The large performing arts centers you won’t need to worry about, your agent will.
 In the end, your monetary worth is closely tied to the venue type.
 It will change depending on location and size of venue.

 What can you do to enhance your value?
-If we go back to supply and demand, you as a supplier of “stuff” need to make sure your sound is unique.
+If we look at the basic tenet of economics, supply and demand, you as a supplier of “stuff” need to make sure your sound is unique.
 You want to be the only one who can supply your product, as that establishes scarcity.
 To do that, you need to be musically accomplished.
 All those practice hours aren’t over just because you’ve graduated.
 A number of seasoned pros I know still take lessons to sharpen their skills.
 They’re usually working with really great teachers on skills that don’t come naturally to them.
 Classical players are taking jazz lessons on improvisation, fiddlers are taking classical lessons to raise the level of their technical skills.
 It.
 Never.
 Stops.

 Make sure there is variety in all your tracks.
 I get too many first-releases that show good skills, but boring arranging, and suffer the worst fate of all: all tracks sound the same.
 I can’t subject my audience to an hour and a half of anything that’s all the same.
 You need to stand out musically, so make sure you’re constantly working on that.
 Again, and this can’t be repeated often enough.
 Regardless of the type of venues you want to play, supply and demand rule, so you have to be the only one of your kind.
 Good luck.
 It’s not easy, but it’s worth the effort.